 So then what exactly is the difference between a “camera” (1836-1993) and a “camera” (present day)?
 Put simply the present day camera captures light and renders images electronically.
 Light passes through a lens and hits a sensor that reacts by creating electrical signals.
 Those signals are passed on to an electrical screen where the image is rendered.
 The prior cameras captured light and rendered images chemically.
 Light passed through the lens and hit a flat sheet of chemically treated film.
 The chemicals reacted to the light.
 Then the film was subjected to a series of other chemicals, the reaction to which rendered a permanent image on the film.
 Transferring the image from that frame of film onto a sheet of photo paper involved yet another series of chemical treatments and reactions.
 Photography has always been about light and images, but what used to be a largely chemical process has now become a primarily electronic one.

 I’ve owned all of these cameras at one point or another, but not simultaneously.
 Over the last few years I’ve been fortunate to get my hands on a lot of great cameras.
 But over time I’ve come to realize which ones I actually use and which ones tend to stay on the shelf.
 I also have realized that some of the cameras I want most aren’t all that cheap.
 So I have come to accept the truth that I can’t have them all!
 Fortunately I have been able to sell some of my less used cameras to help finance the purchase of other cameras I really wanted.
-But just because I sell a camera does mean I want to eliminate it from this web site.
+But just because I sell a camera is no reason to eliminate it from this web site.
 So if you look closely you’ll see notes here and there indicating the ones I’ve sold.
 In the summer of 2012 I sold a bunch of cameras and lenses and replaced them with two very fine medium format rangefinders; the Fuji GF670 and the New Mamiya 6.
 Then in the fall of 2013 I sold almost everything else except the Pentax 645N and came home with the Pentax 67ii.
 So those are my four primary medium format cameras now.

-Learn more about any of my cameras by selecting from the list shown at the top of this page.
+Learn more about any of these cameras by selecting from the list shown at the top of this page.
 Or you can search by category or image from the lists below.

 Categorized by film size: